nmdarksky/nmdarksky.github.io/recognition/ally.md

 We will also [list your business](recognized) on the New Mexico DarkSky website nmdarksky.org as an Ancestral Skies Ally and Dark Sky Friendly Business.

 ### WHAT ELSE DO I NEED TO KNOW?

 By accepting the Ancestral Skies Ally Award Certificate, your business or organization agrees to the following:
- * Any future outdoor lighting installed or activated on your premises will be Dark Sky Friendly.
+ * You agree to maintain your lighting in the same (or better) condition as stated on your application.
+If you do not, you agree to remove all certificates from display.
- * Your business agrees to practice responsible outdoor lighting management.
+ * Any future outdoor lighting installed or activated on your premises will be Dark Sky Friendly by following the five principles of responsible outdoor lighting.
- * Agree to periodic recertification by New Mexico DarkSky.
+ * Agree to respond to inquiries from NM DarkSky if any questions come up about the qualification of your lighting

 For More Information: [newmexico@darksky.org](mailto:newmexico@darksky.org), [nmdarksky.org](http://nmdarksky.org)